 Our History

-Project Guardianship was born in 2005 as a social justice initiative of the Vera Institute of Justice (Vera).
-In partnership with the New York State Office of Court Administration (OCA), Vera launched a pilot program called The Guardianship Project to fill a gap in the guardianship and elder services safety net for New Yorkers.
+Project Guardianship began in 2005 as a social justice initiative of the Vera Institute of Justice in collaboration with the New York State Office of Court Administration (OCA).
+Together, they launched The Guardianship Project, a pilot program designed to address critical gaps in guardianship and elder services for New Yorkers with limited resources and no family support.